Gross anatomy

 Gross anatomy is the study of anatomy at the visible or macroscopic level.
-The counterpart to gross anatomy is the field of histology, which studies microscopic anatomy.
+It is the counterpart to histology, which studies microscopic anatomy.
 Gross anatomy of the human body or other animals seeks to understand the relationship between components of an organism in order to gain a greater appreciation of the roles of those components and their relationships in maintaining the functions of life.
 The study of gross anatomy can be performed on deceased organisms using dissection or on living organisms using medical imaging.
-Education in the gross anatomy of humans is included training for most health professionals.
+Education in the gross anatomy of humans includes training for most health professionals.

 Techniques of study

 Gross anatomy is studied using both invasive and noninvasive methods with the goal of obtaining information about the macroscopic structure and organisation of organs and organ systems.
 Among the most common methods of study is dissection, in which the corpse of an animal or a human cadaver is surgically opened and its organs studied.
 Endoscopy, in which a video camera-equipped instrument is inserted through a small incision in the subject, may be used to explore the internal organs and other structures of living animals.
 The anatomy of the circulatory system in a living animal may be studied noninvasively via angiography, a technique in which blood vessels are visualised after being injected with an opaque dye.
 Other means of study include radiological techniques of imaging, such as X-ray and MRI.